bl4ck3lk/mpcpraktikum/README.md

 To work with Nvidia CUDA you must have a CUDA compatible GPU device with a properly configured CUDA Toolkit.
 For more information visit the [CUDA-Zone](https://developer.nvidia.com/category/zone/cuda-zone).

 ### Eigen
 The CPU version of this project uses the [Eigen library](http://eigen.tuxfamily.org/index.php?title=Main_Page) for lineare algebra tasks.
-This is already included here and configured in the Makefile, so there is no need to do anything for this.
+This is already included here and configured in the Makefile, so there is no need to do anything in this particular case.

 ### CULA Sparse S5
 The GPU version uses CULA Sparse S5 for the linear algebra.
 For this, you need to download CULA Sparse from [http://www.culatools.com/sparse/](http://www.culatools.com/sparse/), which is free for personal academic usage.